-However, you do not need to walk the entire distance at the one time, or over consecutive days.
-Most people would complete the Lakes of Canberra over 4-5 days of walking, and the Centenary Trail in 7-14 days, and these days may be spread over several years.
+You do not need to walk the entire distance at the one time, or over consecutive days.
+Most people would complete the Lakes of Canberra over 4-5 days of walking, and the Centenary Trail in 7-14 days, and these walks may be spread over several years.
 Parts of each program are also included in the Canberra Walking Festival each year.

 The special awards are designed to provide a challenge for walkers, with a commemorative patch awarded on completion.

 Walkers pay a nominal $10 to participate in any of the special programs, and will receive a record booklet/card to record their progress.
 The fee covers the award on successful completion of the program.

 Participation in these programs is not limited to IVV walkers, nor do participants need to be a member of AussieWalk.
 However, walkers may earn IVV credit for completing any individual section of these challenges.

 If IVV credit is sought then the appropriate walk fee must also be paid.
 In certain circumstances the IVV fee may be waived (eg for walks completed as part of the Canberra Walking Festival or as part of a walking club or group where walk fees are included etc).

 Further Australian programs may be developed.
 The process for developing a new program is described below, and walkers are invited to make submissions for new awards.

 In addition to the special award programs in Australia, there are many different programs that are offered internationally:

 IVV-Americas has “Walk IVV-Americas” which requires walkers to complete 20 different walks in countries that are part of the IVV-Americas region (which includes Australia).
 The cost is $10 for a certificate on completion (or $12 if you also want the patch).
 Australia has a limited number of the record books for purchase.